:: home

 |

-UtterlyBoring.com is produced by Jake Ortman (e-mail, resume), a 33-year-old dad, percussionist, sysadmin, Web developer, IT consultant and jack-of-all-trades geek, living in Bend, Oregon.
+UtterlyBoring.com is produced by Jake Ortman (e-mail, resume), a 30-something-year-old dad, percussionist, sysadmin, Web developer, IT consultant and jack-of-all-trades geek, living in Bend, Oregon.
 He created this so that his expensive journalism and technology degree isn't getting totally wasted.
-In addition to editing this site in his free time, he is the service manager at Weston Technologies.
+In addition to editing this site in his free time, he is the communications manager at Weston Technologies.
 He has LinkedIn and Facebook profiles if you're trying to stalk him.
 He will not be posting on Twitter.

 Opinions and comments on this site are the opinions of the author, not the author's employer, family, friends or pets.

 This site is powered by Movable Type and is hosted by orty.com.
-Since December 1st, 2002, there have been 6463 entries.
-Visitors to this blog have posted 21009 comments.
+Since December 1st, 2002, there have been 6476 entries.
+Visitors to this blog have posted 21314 comments.

 If you're reading this, you have too much time on your hands. |